Princess Miriam Ghazi: Personal life

 On 11 July 1996 she married Kardam, Prince of Tarnovo, the eldest son of Simeon II of Bulgaria and Doña Margarita Gómez-Acebo y Cejuela and heir to the defunct throne of Bulgaria, in an Eastern Orthodox ceremony at St. Andrey and St. Dimitar Orthodox Church in Madrid.
 Her wedding dress is on display in an exhibit in the Museo del Traje.
 Upon their marriage, Miriam was titled as Princess of Tarnovo and Duchess in Saxony.
 They have two sons, Prince Boris and Prince Beltrán.

 On 15 August 2008 Miriam and her husband were involved in a serious car accident in El Molar.
 Miriam was taken to the Hospital Universitario La Paz to be treated for her injuries.
 Her husband sustained a serious brain injury.
 Miriam's husband died in 2015.

 She lives in South Kensington, London.

-On 3 September 2022, Miriam married Prince Ghazi bin Muhammad, a first cousin of King Abdullah II of Jordan, at Raghadan Palace.
+On 3 September 2022, Miriam married Prince Ghazi bin Muhammad, a first cousin of King Abdullah II of Jordan, at Raghadan Palace and was given the title of Her Royal Highness Princess Miriam Ghazi.